-The World’s Largest Truck Convoy for Special Olympics will take place October 21, 2017 in Charlotte.
-Local law enforcement officers escort a convoy of trucks through the area to raise awareness and funds.
+Truck Convoy for Special Olympics features local law enforcement officers escorting a convoy of trucks through the area to raise awareness and funds.
 The truckers pay an entry fee to participate and also raise additional funds for the privilege of being the lead truck or the last truck.

 Participants raise a minimum of $1,000 for the opportunity to rappel 30 stories down the Wells Fargo Capitol Center in Downtown Raleigh.
 Get a view of the city few ever will and raise your support of Special Olympics athletes to new heights!
 Registration and more information at overtheedgenc.com.

 Officers sit on top of a building in a high traffic location such as a Walmart or a fast food restaurant — like Chick-fil-A — and draw people to the area while other volunteers solicit funds from patrons.
 A document that provides best practices and detailed timelines for the event are available for download as a PDF.